laqpay/laqpay/src/api/README.md

 If verbose, the transaction inputs include the owner address, coins, hours and calculated hours.
 The hours are the original hours the output was created with.
-The calculated hours are calculated based upon the current system time, and provide an approximate coin hour value of the output if it were to be confirmed at that instant.
+The calculated hours are calculated based upon the current system time, and provide an approximate LAQH value of the output if it were to be confirmed at that instant.

 Example: